 Third, using DGDB secretly would contravene the perhaps most important game design principle: Maintain believability!
 As Öğüt and Bostan put it, “… the most important design issue is keeping the game believable.
 To achieve believability, designers should consider three qualities: agency, consistency and fidelity.
 Players should see the results of their decisions and choices in a meaningful way (agency) and given the same circumstances, actions or choices should lead to the same sort of behavior (consistency).
 And the level of realism that a simulation presents (fidelity) should be high enough to make these adjustments believable.“

 The big and very real issue with FUT is indeed believability.
 Starting with agency, the game’s control scheme makes it an everyday (well, every match-day) experience to see your players perform unintended actions.
 As for consistency, it’s a recurring and relevant point of criticism that players find the level of difficulty to be extremely inconsistent.
 The list of fidelity issues is endless: Collisions between players are not realistic in terms of frequency and effect, and rain and fog has a strong but wrong influence on the gaming experience as they make it difficult to see and judge the path of the ball rather than making tackles longer and the ball move faster due to low friction.
 Hence, using DGDB in a way which essentially would lead to lower believability would make absolutely no sense.

-Even though career mode makes perfect sense in a single player game mode like career mode, FUT is a different ball game.
+Even though rubber banding could make perfect sense in a single player game mode like career mode, FUT is literally a different ball game.